wernerkleinhans/CNC-Foam-Cutter/README.md

 1. Open the Arduino IDE.
 2. Press "Ctrl+O" to open a sketch file.
-3. Navigate to the grbl-Mega-5X-firmware-1.02/grbl/examples/grblUpload/ folder in the downloaded zip file.
+3. Navigate to the /grbl-Mega-5X-firmware-1.02/grbl/examples/grblUpload/ folder in the extracted zip file.
 4. Open the grblUpload.ino file.
 5. Connect your Mega 2560 board to your computer using a USB cable.
 6. Select "Arduino Mega 2560" from the "Tools > Board" menu.